Top Links

 3. Check your cabling

-Use a high-quality co-ax aerial cable with gold-plated co-ax connectors (such as those from Maplin), don't run your aerial cable anywhere near your mains cables, and don't use longer cables than you actually need.
+Use a high-quality screened co-ax aerial cable with gold-plated co-ax connectors (such as those from Maplin), don't run your aerial cable anywhere near your mains cables, and don't use longer cables than you actually need.

 4. Check your aerial